NahdaaJ/top-trumps-game/README.md

 </details>

 ## About the Project
 This project was created as my final team project for the CodeFirstGirls Python and Apps course I participated in.
-We weregiven three briefs to choose from, and my partner and I chose to create a Top Trumps game.
-In our last session in the course, we had to present our project.
-Our project won the best project title, and we were given certificates of distinction.
+We were given three briefs to choose from, and my partner and I chose to create a Top Trumps game.
+In our last session in the course we had to present our project.
+Our project won the best project title and we were given certificates of distinction.

 This project aims to immitate the famous Top Trumps game using external, third-party API's.
 During the game, the user is presented a card from which they have to choose a stat.
 The stat is compared against the same stat on the CPU's card, and the higher stat wins the round and gains a point.
 At the end, the player with the highest number of points wins.
 Previous game history with timestamps and details can be viewed.